jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 * a publisher's proprietary licence URL.

 ### start ###
 The licence start date, format: YYYY-MM-DD.

+This should always be shown.

 If no value is present then it should be assumed that the licence is already in effect.